 Keywords are very important in your resume because employers use applicant tracking systems (ATS) that are programmed to give priority to resumes that integrate certain keywords.

 If you take the time to match your resume with the job description, it will increase your chances of landing an interview and possibly a job too.

-Keywords for Construction Managers & Supervisors
+Skills for Construction Managers & Supervisors

 - Construction management